Wyze Security Camera Cost and Pricing

 Wyze Camera Recap

 Overall, Wyze delivers on its goal to provide great home security at an affordable price.
 In fact, Wyze is currently one of the most affordable cameras on the market.
-But inexpensive doesn’t mean ineffective and Wyze has top-notch features.
-The company offers high-quality video of 1080p HD which is industry-standard as well as 14-day free cloud storage.
-Additionally, the infrared night vision features allowed us to record clear night time video at all hours of the night, regardless of how dark it was in the room.
+But inexpensive doesn’t mean ineffective, and Wyze has top-notch features, from person detection to color night vision.
+Overall, Wyze cameras were best for us because they fit into the budget we had to work with, without sacrificing quality.

 Frequently Asked Questions